mzattera/predictive-powers/docs/preview/index.md

      * Multi-part chat messages that support using files and images through same API.

-	 * Automated scaling down and caching of images, tailored to each service provider, to reduce latency and costs.
+	 * Automated scaling down and caching of images in chats, tailored to each service provider, to reduce latency and costs.

   3. Still allows direct, low-level, access to underlying API from Java.